 There were and are some very great writers of the genre such as Dickens, Tolstoy who wrote War and Peace.
 Just to name two.
 A more modern day example is the famous The Eagle of the Ninth by Rosemary Sutcliffe which is now a major film.

-It is important to distinguish between a genuinely good historical novel and the large number of pulp fiction novels which contain sometimes outrageous historical inaccuracies.
+It is important to distinguish between a genuinely good historical novel and a significant number of pulp fiction novels which sometimes contain glaring historical inaccuracies.